All-MPBL Team

 The All-MPBL Team is a Maharlika Pilipinas Basketball League (MPBL) honour given to the league's best players.
 It was first presented during the 2018–19 MPBL season.
 Two All-MPBL Teams are honoured in each season, with the exception of 2022, which only had the First Team.

-As of 2024, only two players, Jaycee Marcelino and Will McAloney, have been selected to an All-MPBL Team three times.
+As of 2025, only one player, Jaycee Marcelino have been selected to an All-MPBL Team four times.

 Selections

 Aris Dionisio (top), John Wilson (middle), and Justine Baltazar (bottom) are among the players with at least two All-MPBL selections.